 Internal growth is evident to a company, but external growth can take them by surprise.
 Here a company might have a software need and not even be aware of it.
 There are several ways to discover these unknown needs:

-- Competition.
-Examine your company’s position in the market compared to competitors.
+- Competition: Examine your company’s position in the market compared to competitors.
 Have you been losing market share over the last year or two?
 Or, more subtle, have competitors been growing faster than you have?
-In either case, discovering why this is happening is likely to expose a need.
+In either case, discovering why this is happening can expose a software need.

-- Diagnostics.
-For example, when surveyed, what do your sales team think of the company’s thought leadership versus what do your customers think?
+- Diagnostics: For example, when surveyed, what do your sales team think of your company’s thought leadership versus what do your customers think?
 If this diagnostic reveals a big gap, there is an unknown need waiting to be exposed.

 The rising tide of marketing technology gives companies unparalleled tools to solve marketing problems.
 Any company not constantly trying to expose unknown needs, be they with marketing technology or other major types of software, risks being overtaken by their competition.
 The longer those needs remain undiscovered, the more opportunity competitors have.
-This is the perfect segue into examining the urgency of the problem of external growth.

-Once a company has discovered a software need, the question becomes one of how urgent is resolving the problem and satisfying that need: how urgent is it, how important is it, how should it be prioritized?
-The way to understand urgency is by examining consequences and implications.
+Once a company has identified a software need, the question becomes one of resolving the problem and satisfying that need: how urgent is it, how important is it, how should it be prioritized?
+The way to answer these questions is by examining consequences and implications.

-Any investment in marketing technology will have a rate of return.
+- Any investment in marketing technology will have a rate of return.
 Will that return grow or shrink with time?
 For example, if competitors start using the technology and eroding the advantage it brings, the return will shrink with time.
 To maximize the return, the software should be bought and implemented as soon as possible.

-Look at companies similar to yours in comparable situations, even if the technology in question is different.
-For example, have companies who avoided new marketing technology seen market share slip?
+- Look at companies similar to yours in comparable situations, even if the technology in question is different.
+For example, have companies who avoided new marketing technology seen their market share slip?
 Is this an opportunity to seize a marketing advantage?
 If they are using an obsolete ERP system, has it reduced their growth?

-Look at your history.
+- Look at your history.
 In the past, have you suffered a disadvantage for “arriving late at the party”?
-This could suggest your team is not appreciating the urgency of those decisions.
+This could suggest your team is not appreciating the urgency of new software decisions.

 This article was originally published on CIO.com on April 25, 2016, and last updated in this blog on June 20, 2017.